devnich/git-crash-course/README.md

 ls -a
 ```

+![Base your new work on the most recent
+snapshot.](images/local-repository.png "Workspace or Working Tree")

-Git uses this special subdirectory to store all the information about
+-   Git uses this special subdirectory to store all the information
-the project, including all files and sub-directories located within the
+    about the project, including all files and sub-directories located
-project\'s directory.
-If we ever delete the \`.git\` subdirectory, we
+    within the project\'s directory.
+If we ever delete the \`.git\`
-will lose the project\'s history.
+    subdirectory, we will lose the project\'s history.
+-   Only one version of a file is visible; the rest are available in the
+    database

 ## Check status (we will do this a lot)